 Concrobium is one example of a mold removal product that makes it easy to spot treat, specifically Mold Armor mold killer.
 According to the instructions on their website, you should spray the product on the area affected by mold and allow it to dry.
 Then, soak a brush or cloth with the product and use it to scrub at the mold or mildew gently.
 There is also a Concrobium Mold Stain Eraser than can help to deal with stubborn stains.
-Finally, reapply the product and allow it to dry, leaving a coating to prevent mold in the future.
+Finally, reapply the product and allow it to dry, leaving a coating to prevent problems in the future.

 Another spray-on product you can use is Iosso’s Mold and Mildew Cleaner.
 This product comes as a concentrated powder and will need to be diluted with water and poured into a spray bottle.
 It doesn’t contain bleach and will not damage the colors or fabric of your tent.
 It can also be used for other materials, such as tarps, boat covers, and awnings.